Himaya-Email-Security/Himaya/README.md

 ### 🚨 **Protecting Gmail Users from Ransomware Threats** 🚨

-**Himaya** is an innovative Gmail add-on for Kenyan health organizatios that scans incoming emails for malicious links and attachments in real-time, providing early warnings to users by integrating with [VirusTotal](https://www.virustotal.com), [MalwareBazaar](https://bazaar.abuse.ch), and [AlienVault OTX](https://otx.alienvault.com).
+**Himaya** is an innovative Gmail add-on for Kenyan health organizations that scans incoming emails for malicious links and attachments in real-time, providing early warnings to users by integrating with [VirusTotal](https://www.virustotal.com), [MalwareBazaar](https://bazaar.abuse.ch), and [AlienVault OTX](https://otx.alienvault.com).
 This tool is aimed at enhancing email security and keeping users safe from ransomware, phishing, and other cyber threats.

 ---